Sema4AI/actions/README.md

 ## Add Action Server as a Toolkit to [🦜️🔗 LangChain](https://github.com/robocorp/langchain)

+> **NOTE:**
+> This section is still under Robocorp, but pending rename to Sema4.ai soon.

-Robocorp Action Server has everything needed to connect it to your Langchain AI app project.
+Sema4.ai Action Server has everything needed to connect it to your Langchain AI app project.
 The easiest way is to start with the template provided in the Langchain project.
 Here’s how to do it:

 ```sh
 # Install LangChain cli tool if not already there